 Local people leading

-Despite the lack of support from central and local government, all across Scotland local people continue to organise and take action at a neighbourhhood level to improve their communities.
+Despite a lack of support from central and local government over the years, all across Scotland local people have continued to organise and take action at a neighbourhhood level to improve their communities.
 Much of this activity is informal and unfunded, relying on the voluntary support of local people to sustain itself.
 More formal organisations such as housing associations and community trusts, also under the control and management of local people, often operate alongside this informal activity and provide the support and leadership to sustain it.

 The scale and diversity of all this local activity creates the 'social glue' that binds a community together and generates the civic pride that people feel for the place they live.
 The Alliance believes that the importance of this contribution to the health and well-being of civil society is not sufficiently recognised nor supported by government.
 Indeed, the Alliance contends that much of this community led activity is routinely discouraged and resisted by local councils.
 Scotland needs a 'gathering point' where organisations and individuals who support community empowerment can join forces to campaign for change.